-So, our default winner goes to the 8 piece chicken tenders, containing 80 grams of protein!
+So, our default winner goes to the 36 pieces of chicken nuggets with over 100 grams of protein.

-Each chicken tender from KFC contains 140 calories and 10 grams of protein, so you can build a solid meal around those tenders.
+If you don’t have the appetite to eat 36 nuggets, each chicken nugget from KFC contains 35 calories and 3 grams of protein, so you can build a solid meal around those little nuggets.

 If you want an alternative that is still high in protein, the Classic Chicken Sandwich is also a decent option.
 With 650 calories and 34 grams of protein, it may not be the greatest protein source, but it’s not terrible for a fried chicken sandwich.